Training structure

 Faculty of Science

-This course covers various aspects of measuring radionuclides in solution, as well as the analytical strategy required for reliable measurement.
-All radiochemical techniques will be introduced, including isotopic labelling and dilution, and separation and purification methods prior to radioactive measurement.
-An important part of this teaching unit will also cover the choice of instrumental techniques according to the radionuclide under consideration, the expression of a counting result taking into account measurement uncertainties, and the statistical approach associated with nuclear counting.
+This teaching unit covers various aspects related to the measurement of radionuclides in solution and the analytical strategy to be implemented in order to achieve reliable measurements.
+All radiochemical techniques will be introduced, including isotopic labeling and dilution, and separation and purification methods prior to radioactive measurement.
+An important part of this teaching unit will also focus on the choice of instrumental techniques depending on the radionuclide in question, the expression of a counting result taking into account measurement uncertainties, and the statistical approach associated with nuclear counting.

 Modeling for separation and containment